berndverst/kubernetes-the-hard-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way - Microsoft Azure Edition
+#### A guide based on *kelseyhightower's* tutorial for Kubernetes on GCP

 This tutorial will walk you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Container Engine](https://cloud.google.com/container-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+If that's you then check out [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 This tutorial is optimized for learning, which means taking the long route to help people understand each task required to bootstrap a Kubernetes cluster.
-This tutorial requires access to [Google Compute Engine](https://cloud.google.com/compute).
+This tutorial requires access to [Microsoft Azure](azure.microsoft.com).

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that prevent you from learning!